abugher/git-automation/README.md

 g [commit_message [automatic|patch|minor|major]]

-  "Don't make me think; do git stuff."
+  ''Don't make me think; do git stuff.''

   This command will pull any changes from upstream, then add, commit, and push any changes from your repo, including subprojects, in this repo and any